DESOTEC QC laboratory: pH measurement

 pH test methods for activated carbon (ASTM D3838 - 05) are sensitive to the water quality or salt solution used during the measurement .
 When pH is critical to an application, it is important to compare test methods between customer and supplier.

 Chemically activated carbons have an acid pH after activation.
-DESOTEC C-PURE® 200-07 is therefore post treated to obtain a pH of 3-6.
+DESOTEC C-PURE® and C-PURE® Super are therefore post treated to obtain a pH of 3-6.
 DESOTEC can, upon request, supply chemically activated carbons with a more neutral pH.

 Feel free to contact us for advice or more info on this matter!